Carrying His Cross

 [Photo by Bobbie Wallace on Unsplash]

-The very idea that Israel’s long-awaited Messiah would be killed by the nation’s greatest enemy, and through the machinations of the priestly authorities no less, was intolerable to a devout and patriotic Jew.
+Jesus declared this “plainly.”
+It was not an enigmatic saying and the fact that Peter reacted so sharply demonstrates that he understood his words but did not like what he heard.
+The idea that the Messiah would be killed by the nation’s greatest enemy, Rome, and through the plotting of the priestly authorities of the Temple was intolerable to a devout and patriotic Jew of the first century.

-In response, Jesus “turned around and looked at his disciples.”
-He then rebuked Satan.
-Although Peter said the words, his rebuke was for the benefit of all twelve disciples since he had voiced what they all were thinking.
+Jesus “turned around, looked at his disciples,” and rebuked the Devil.
+Although Peter said the words, the rebuke was for the benefit of all twelve disciples since he had voiced what they all thought.
+Furthermore, he recognized that Peter’s words originated from Satan.

 RELATED POSTS: